 Apprenticeship has, time and again, proven to be an effective solution for training and retaining world-class talent which is industry-ready.
-Along with enabling with students earn while learning in a workplace, apprenticeship gives students a head-start in their chosen career.
+Along with enabling students to earn while learning in a workplace, an apprenticeship gives students a head start in their chosen careers.
 Apprenticeship is a skill-based training program wherein a person is engaged by a company as an apprentice and gains classroom (theory – 30%) learning for a short period, followed by on-the-job (practical – 70%) training.
-In this article, complementing the video, we discuss about two most important apprenticeship schemes in India – National Apprenticeship Promotion Scheme (NAPS) and National Apprenticeship Training Scheme (NATS).
+In this article, complementing the video, we discuss the two most important apprenticeship schemes in India – National Apprenticeship Promotion Scheme (NAPS) and National Apprenticeship Training Scheme (NATS).

 Apprenticeship schemes in India: NAPS and NATS